February is National Heart Month so I want to take this time to have a “heart to heart” with you about heart health.

-A year ago I was visiting family across country for Christmas and I was having some weird heaviness on my chest but I didn’t want anyone to worry so I kept it to myself.
+A few years ago I was visiting family across country for Christmas and I was having some weird heaviness on my chest but I didn’t want anyone to worry so I kept it to myself.
 It didn’t go away and I thought to myself, I better do the responsible thing and get it checked out.
 I didn’t want to alarm anyone so I ordered an Uber to take me to an Urgent Care and then I quietly made my way out of the house without anyone noticing.

 I then thought I better at least tell my husband and ask him to go with me, just in case.